American black bear: Evolution

 The ancestors of American black bears and Asian black bears diverged from sun bears 4.58 mya.
 The American black bear then split from the Asian black bear 4.08 mya.
-A small primitive bear called Ursus abstrusus is the oldest known North American fossil member of the genus Ursus, dated to 4.95 mya.
+A small, primitive bear genus called protarctos (U. abstrusus) is the oldest known North American fossil member of the genus Ursus, dated to 4.95 mya.
 This suggests that U. abstrusus may be the direct ancestor of the American black bear, which evolved in North America.

 The earliest American black bear fossils, from the Early Pleistocene of Port Kennedy, Pennsylvania, greatly resemble the Asian species, though later specimens grew to sizes comparable to grizzly bears.
 Once described as a precursor species (Ursus vitabilis), these specimens have been synonymized with U. americanus.
 The American black bear lived during the same period as the giant and lesser short-faced bears (Arctodus simus and A. pristinus, respectively) and the Florida spectacled bear (Tremarctos floridanus).
 These tremarctine bears evolved from bears that had emigrated from Asia to the Americas 7–8 mya.
 The giant and lesser short-faced bears are thought to have been heavily carnivorous and the Florida spectacled bear more herbivorous, while the American black bears remained arboreal omnivores, like their Asian ancestors.
 From the Holocene to the present, American black bears seem to have shrunk in size, but this has been disputed because of problems with dating these fossil specimens.

 The American black bear's generalist behavior allowed it to exploit a wider variety of foods and has been given as a reason why, of these three genera, it alone survived climate and vegetative changes through the last Ice Age while the other, more specialized North American predators became extinct.
 However, both Arctodus and Tremarctos had survived several other, previous ice ages.
 After these prehistoric ursids became extinct at the end of the Pleistocene, American black bears, brown bears and polar bears were the only remaining bears in North America.